grafana/pyroscope/README.md

 If you have any questions or feedback regarding Grafana Phlare, join the [Grafana Phlare Discussion](https://github.com/grafana/phlare/discussions).
 Alternatively, consider joining the monthly [Grafana Phlare Community Call](TODO-doc-link).

 Your feedback is always welcome, and you can also share it via the [`#phlare` Slack channel](https://grafana.slack.com/archives/C049PLMV8TB).
+You can get an invite to the Grafana Slack workspace [here](https://slack.grafana.com/).

 ## License